BIM4CE

 Bridge monitoring using real-time data and digital twins for Central Europe

 Bridges are critical transport infrastructure and need regular maintenance to be safe.
 Smart systems help with monitoring and allow to optimise maintenance processes.
 But they carry a high price tag.
-The BIM4CE project designs a new bridge management solution that will be effective for less money.
-The solution will be based on already existing technology and scalable.
-It will pave the way not only to more cost-efficient and safer smart systems in bridge monitoring but also in other sectors.
+The BIM4CE project designed a new bridge management solution that is effective for less money.
+The solution is based on already existing technology and scalable.
+It paves the way not only to more cost-efficient and safer smart systems in bridge monitoring but also in other sectors.

 2,57m €